PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 __To solve this use-case, you will need to:__

-- [ ] Write a separate Python function for each of the following group fairness metrics:
+- Set up the equations for following group fairness metrics:
     - [ ] Demographic Parity
     - [ ] Equal Selection Parity
     - [ ] Conditional Use Accuracy Equality
     - [ ] Equalized Odds
     - [ ] Equalized Opportunities
     - [ ] Predictive Equality
+- [ ] Write a separate Python function for each of the group fairness metrics that you defined above.
 - [ ] Pass the unit tests listed in the test_calculate_metrics.py file, which is provided in your personal BUAs GitHub repository.

 :bell: You may use AXA's [The Fairness Compass](https://www-axa-com.cdn.axa-contento-118412.eu/www-axa-com/d6324958-367e-4375-81c3-cfeb8e7ccc66_AXA_FairnessCompass-English.pdf).